aanchal009/WatchDog/README.md

 ### OVERVIEW

 <p align="center">
-This repository contains the chrome extension <strong>(WATCHDOG)</strong> source code that notifies the user how much time he is spending on the particular webpage.Also there is an alram within the extension that beeps once the user reaches the time limit set for the particular webpage.
+This repository contains the chrome extension <strong>(WATCHDOG)</strong> source code that notifies the user how much time he is spending on the particular webpage.Also there is an alarm within the extension that beeps once the user reaches the time limit set for the particular webpage.
 WATCHDOG is web solution made for displaying the graph and ranklist of the candidates in NOW OR NEVER.The script accesses the excel sheet to collect the number of questions attempted by everyone in each category.It calculates the score on the basis of it and prepares a ranklist to be displayed along with number of questions done in easy, medium and hard category.
 </p>